tristantyson/tech.tristantyson.com/_posts/2022-02-09-getting-started-with-git-and-github.markdown

 You can click this [link](https://github.com/new) to be taken straight to the “create a new repository page”.
 In this example I'm creating a repo named “TestGit”.

-{% include figure image_path="/assets/images/Gitbasics1/1.png" %}

 ![workflow](/assets/images/GitBasics1/1.png)

 You will then be presented with this information.
-You will need later to push your local repository to GitHub.
+You will need this later to push your local repository to GitHub.

 {% include figure image_path="/assets/images/Gitbasics1/2.png" %}